 El Camino de Santiago, or in English, the Way of St. James, is a series of historical pilgrimage routes through Spain, dating back more than 1,000 years.
 The routes all end at the city of Santiago de Compostela in northwest part of the country.
 I took the most travelled route, known as the French Way (or the Camino Frances), which starts at the town of St-Jean-Pied-de-Port on the French side of the Pyrenees.
-In 2010, which is a Holy or Jubilee Year for Catholics, more than 250,000 people made the trek.
+In 2010, which was a Holy or Jubilee Year for Catholics, more than 250,000 people made the trek.

 Since, historically, it has been a religious pilgrimage, many assume that people do the walk for religious or spiritual reasons.
 Although many walk the Camino at turning points in their lives, people give varied reasons for their journey.
 I feel that the reasons correlate generally with the age of the pilgrim (we were called pilgrims, or "peregrinos" while we walked).